aetheryx/thesis/doc/introduction.typ

 The third, fourth and fifth chapters form the core content of this research paper.
 Each of these chapters answer their respective sub-questions, and each of these core chapters start with an introduction and end with a conclusion.
 The third chapter investigates performance impact in a theoretical sense: specifically, it measures how Hyperdisks affect the raw disk performance of Uber's @cde:short:pl, and hypothesizes how raw disk performance could theoretically affect real-world performance.
 The fourth chapter investigates performance impact in a practical sense, where the build duration of real-world projects is compared between Hyperdisks and Persistent Disks.
 Lastly, the fifth chapter investigates Hyperdisk Storage Pools, which are a Hyperdisk-specific feature that claims to optimize disk capacity utilization.

-Lastly, the sixth chapter provides a conclusive answer to the main question.
+Lastly, the sixth chapter provides a concluding answer to the main question.